 Solutions for Veterans

-I am honored to serve as the Acting Ranking Member of the House Committee on Veterans’ Affairs and the Ranking Member of the Subcommittee on Economic Opportunity.
+I am honored to serve as the Vice Ranking Member of the House Committee on Veterans’ Affairs and the Ranking Member of the Subcommittee on Economic Opportunity.

 Riverside County has the 8th largest veteran population of any county in the United States.
 The brave men and women in our community and across the country deserve our deepest gratitude and respect.
 I am committed to supporting our veterans by: